ErpNetDocs/tech/advanced/document-flow/creating-duplicate.md

 - Creating correction is a function of the document form; a duplicate of the current document is created and in its header, the field AdjustingDocumentId is filled with the Id of the original document; all other scalar fields in the duplicate are reset.

-- Creating a copy of the sales order is a generation procedure in the sales order which produces a copy of the parent Sales order; the standard duplicate creation is used and in the header of the duplicate, the standard logic of document creation is applied.
+- Creating a copy of the sales order is a generation procedure in the sales order which produces a copy of the parent sales order; the standard duplicate creation is used and in the header of the duplicate, the standard logic of document creation is applied.